 The Western Cape of South Africa is a popular region in the spring/summer seasons to watch whales and other marine life in their natural environs.
-Hermanus, about a two-hour drive east of Cape Town and close to the southernmost tip of the African continent, are great places to watch whales, Great White sharks and other amazing marine life in the Western Cape.
+Hermanus (map) and Gansbaai, about a two-hour drive east of Cape Town and close to the southernmost tip of the African continent, are great places to watch whales, Great White sharks and other amazing marine life in the Western Cape.
 However, there are also other places closer to Cape Town to spot the incredibly rich marine life in this region.
 Here are some suggested places to see whales, Great White sharks, penguins and seals around the Western Cape near Cape Town.

-For the ultimate whale/Great White-watching experience, head out for Gans Bay (Gansbaai), about 40 kilometers southeast of Hermanus.
+For the ultimate whale/Great White-watching experience, head out for Gans Bay or Gansbaai (map), about 40 kilometers southeast of Hermanus.
 You can easily sign up for one of the boat trips or if you’re a crazy thrill-seeker, you can opt for cage shark diving to rub noses with a Great White.
 I went for the former and had the time of my life!

-Another great place to see a large colony of penguins (which doesn’t require a boat tour) is Betty’s Bay.
-There are literally thousands of them there.
+Another great place to see a large colony of penguins is Betty’s Bay (map).
+There are literally hundreds of them there.
 If you’re in the area, don’t miss the drive along the coast between Betty’s Bay and Gordon’s Bay.
 This spectacular drive offers many awesome views of the beaches, the mountains and False Bay.
 You can end your drive in the Cape Winelands, with the historic Stellenbosch as the main town in the region.
 You’ll find stunning vineyards and hotels as well as a fantastic array of wine experiences.

 All these coastal towns can easily be combined with a drive along the popular Garden Route which winds through the coastal mountains and along the ocean from Cape Town to Port Elizabeth.